jalios/pdf2svg-windows/README.md

 This version is compiled as described in http://www.cityinthesky.co.uk/opensource/pdf2svg/.

 The platform used to do the cross compilation in a vanilla fedora 22 beta version to have latest version of poppler and cairo librairies.
-Version build from release version will be coming soon.
+Version build from released version will be coming soon.

-To cross compile for Windows under Linux, simply install the relevant cross-compiler packages (for Fedora this is mingw32-cairo and mingw32-poppler and their dependencies) and then replace “./configure” in the compilation instructions above with “mingw32-configure”.
+To cross compile for Windows under Linux, simply install the relevant cross-compiler packages (for Fedora this is mingw32-cairo and mingw32-poppler and their dependencies) and then replace “./configure” in the compilation instructions above with “mingw32-configure” or “mingw64-configure”.